-The DSPXmini Encore, like most competent broadcast audio processors, has a bass clipper prior to the final clipper.
+The DSPXtra Encore, like most competent broadcast audio processors, has a bass clipper prior to the final clipper.

 The purpose of the bass clipper is to keep low frequency energy to a pre-determined level to allow for the summation of the other bands.
 Without the bass clipper the bass signal can push the mid and HF audio waveforms into the final clipper, creating audible IMD, the worst type of distortion.
-By restricting the bass to a certain level the mid and HF energy has its own reserved space in the summated waveform and we reduce the likelihood of bass generated IMD.
+By restricting the bass to a certain level the mid and HF energy has its own reserved space in the summed waveform and reduces the likelihood of bass generated IMD.